vasileVas/bee_selfie/README.md

 # Using

-Run `gulp` from the command line and you are good to go!
+Run `gulp` from the command line and the js and scss files will be transpiled to the `public` directory.

-The resulting code ends up in the `public` directory.
+Open index.html file form public directory.